-If the parrot didn’t trust you, it wouldn’t let you so close to its eyes or throat.
-Likewise, it wouldn’t tuck itself up against your neck, lap, or arms to rub against you.
-Those actions place it firmly within your reach.
+If the parrot didn’t trust you, it wouldn’t allow you so close.
+Also, it wouldn’t tuck itself against your neck, lap, or arms to rub against you.
+Those actions place show affection but make it more vulnerable.

-More importantly, it’s the parrot’s way of cuddling.
-In the wild, parrots will often nuzzle against each other and prod one another with their beaks.
-Providing that the motion is made close-mouthed and gently, it’s a sign of affection.
+It’s a parrot’s way of cuddling.
+Wild parrots will often nuzzle against each other and prod one another with their beaks.
+Providing that the motion is made close-mouthed, so it’s a sign of affection.

-Why Do Parrots Rub Their Beaks On Perch?
+Why Do Parrots Rub Their Beaks On Perches?

-If your parrot rubs its beak against the perch in its cage, that’s usually for grooming purposes.
-The perch offers a steady surface for grinding off food, seed shells, or other debris from its face or beak.
+If the parrot rubs its beak against the perch, that’s usually for preening.
+The perch offers a steady surface for removing food, seed shells, or debris from its face and beak.

 It gives the parrot easy reach with its feet, should it need to be more detailed with the cleaning process.
-In the wild, this behavior would be used on tree branches.
-The perch is an easy substitute.
+This behavior would be used on tree branches, but the perch is an obvious substitute.

-The parrot may also be trying to prevent its beak from growing overly long.
+The parrot may also try to prevent its beak from growing excessively long.

-Why Do Parrots Rub Their Beaks On Floor?
+Why Do Parrots Rub Their Beaks On The Floor?

-You may find your parrot randomly scratching its beak across the floor.
+You may find a parrot randomly scratching its beak across the floor.
 Since it’s not a precise perch, the action may seem nonsensical.
-On the contrary, it has these meanings:
+On the contrary, it has the following meanings:

 The parrot may be scratching an itch on its beak or face.

-Once the parrot associates that motion with that satisfaction, it may incorporate this into its body language.
-By miming the scratching motion, it’s asking you to scratch or pet it.
+Once the parrot associates that motion with that experience, it may incorporate this into its body language.
+By miming the scratching motion, it asks you to scratch or pet it.

 Cleaning or Filing

-Depending on the type of floor, your parrot could be cleaning its beak.
-In particular, carpeting offers an abrasive and absorbent surface to rub off seeds or dust.
-Just be sure to vacuum up any leftovers left behind.
+Depending on the floor type, a parrot could be cleaning its beak.
+In particular, carpet offers an abrasive and absorbent surface to rub off debris.

-If you have hard floors, the parrot may also be using it as a way to sharpen or file its beak.
-Unless your floor is sturdy, you may want to stop this behavior.
-It could scratch or mark the surface.
+If you have hard floors, the parrot may use them to sharpen or wear down its beak.
+Unless the floor is sturdy, you may want to stop this behavior because it could scratch or mark the surface.

-If you have more than one parrot, they may wipe their beaks on the cage floor and other places to mark their territory.
-It alerts the surrounding birds not to touch what is now theirs.
+If you have more than 1 parrot, they may wipe their beaks on the cage floor and other places to mark territory because it alerts the surrounding birds not to touch what’s theirs.

 Preening is when parrots clean dust, dirt, or parasites off their feathers.
 They use their beaks to pick at the feathers, separate them, or brush them.
 Parrots won’t do this unless they feel comfortable.

-So, if your pet parrot feels confident that it can trust you, it’ll preen while resting on your shoulder or sitting nearby.
-You may find that your parrot preens you.
+So, if a pet parrot feels confident that it can trust you, it’ll preen while resting on your shoulder or sitting nearby.
+You may even find that the parrot preens you.

-If you find your parrot chewing on your hair, ear, shirt, or anything else on your person, that’s a good indication that it likes you.
+If you find a parrot chewing on your hair, ear, shirt, or anything else on your person, it indicates that it likes you.
 This is especially true if it’s the only bird in the home.

-When parrots lack other birds to groom with, they’ll use their owners as substitutes.
+When parrots lack other birds to groom them, they use their owners as substitutes.

-Parrots will flap their tails when they’re happy to see you.
-If your parrot performs this motion whenever you enter the room, then it likes you.
+Parrots will flap their tails because they’re pleased to see you.
+If a parrot performs this motion whenever you enter the room, it likes you.

-However, be aware that tail shaking can signify that the parrot is about to go to the bathroom.
-Before taking it out of its cage, make sure that it isn’t about to relieve itself.
+However, be aware that tail shaking can signify that a parrot is about to go to the bathroom.

 Since parrots regurgitate food for their young, they might also do this for their owners.
-It may seem gross to us, but it’s a sign that they feel you belong to their pack and that they want to care for you.
+It may seem gross, but it’s a sign that they feel you belong to their flock and want to care for you.

 Talk, Sing, Whistle

-When your parrot talks, sings, or whistles at you, it’s proving that it’s happy and content.
-While parrots do make noises when they are upset and angry, the tone will be much different.
+When a parrot talks, sings, or whistles at you, it’s showing it’s happy and content.
+While parrots make noises when upset and angry, the tone will be vastly different.

 According to The Journal of the Acoustical Society of America, parrots can manage complex communication and changing social affiliations.

-If a parrot is nervous or scared, it won’t make direct eye contact with you.
+If a parrot is scared or nervous, it won’t make direct eye contact with you.